 In 1997, Dr. Mark and Udella Walker became senior pastors of Mount Paran North after serving as associate pastors for five years and in their twenty-five year tenure, North became an autonomous church (1997) and witnessed new ministerial opportunities in advancing the gospel within the Marietta area and around the world through global missions.
 In 2011, the congregation once again obeyed the Spirit’s call to reach more local communities by establishing a new campus in Canton, GA, which has since matured into a stand-alone church.

 In 2017, Dr. Kirk Walters, who had previously served as Missions and Administrative Pastor at North (2006-2011), returned to serve as senior pastor of this century-old community.
 Together, they take their place in a long line of pastors who have diligently, humbly, and faithfully served this ministry and, by the Spirit’s leading, continue the loving and obedient tradition of this church body.

 We believe that the greatest years of Mount Paran North’s ministry are yet to come!
-Join us as we take exciting new steps in helping people live a Christ-centered life, especially those disconnected from Christ.
+Join us as we take exciting new steps in helping people live a Christ-centered life.